kozioltechnologies/FTPCrackElite/README.md

 ```
 load
 ```
-Then enter the name of the module to load it.
+Once enter you are prompted to enter the name of the module you wish to load.
 # BruteForce Module

 Once you select this moudule you must set the host address, the port, the username which you want to bruteforce and the password technique in which you want to brute force.